-The regulatory authority may refuse to grant provider approval if it is not satisfied that the grounds for granting provider approval are met and the applicant is fit and
+The regulatory authority may refuse to grant provider approval if it is not satisfied that the grounds for granting provider approval are met and the applicant is fit and proper (see Considering an application, above).

 A decision to refuse to grant a provider approval, or to grant provider approval subject to conditions, is a reviewable decision under the National Law (see Reviews).